Things to Do in Santiago de Compostela Beyond the Camino

 The Galicians call it octopus fair style (‘pulpo á feira’) as it used to be a dish eaten on market day; while Spaniards like to call it octopus Galician style.

-For more information about the Camino de Santiago or to book your Camino trip, contact our travel specialists on the form below:
+For more information on any Camino de Santiago routes or to book your Camino trip, contact us.
+Plan your Camino effortlessly and get an instant quote with our Camino Planner.